euanong/20twenty20/README.md

 >Use the 20-20-20 rule.
 Every 20 minutes, take a 20-second break and focus your eyes on something at least 20 feet away.
 &mdash; Canadian Association of Optometrists

 20twenty20 is a Python (2.7) app for Mac to help you follow the 20-20-20 rule by displaying a fullscreen message reminding you to look away from your screen (along with an inspirational quote) every 20 minutes.
+Comes with status bar controls.

 ## Install
 `pip install pygame rumps schedule`